Lumi-supercomputer/lumi-userguide/docs/firststeps/getstarted.md

     Please choose a secure passphrase.
 Remember that a good passphrase does not have to be a hard one to remember.

-    Those of you who fancy a bit of computability calculations can appreciate [this][https://xkcd.com/936/] explanation, while others can take our word for it.
+    Those of you who fancy an occasional computability calculation can appreciate [this][bad-complex-password] explanation, while others can take our word for it.

     If you have idetic memory, make sure it is at least 8 characters long and contains numbers, letters and special characters.
 If you prefer not to use contrapted passwords